 |[company_signature] *2||Signature||Company Signature|

-1 The [candidate_signature] variable can be used more one time, but it must always be included in your offer document at least once.
+1 The [candidate_signature] variable can be used more than one time, but it must always be included in your document at least once.

-2 A [company_signature] variable is available with an Advanced Annual plan and can be included more than one time if needed.
+2 A [company_signature] variable is available with a Growth or Premier plan and can be included more than one time if needed.
 It can only be used for offer type templates.

 In case one or more of the common variables are not included in your file, you still have the option to fill them out when creating an "offer" type (but not a "simple" document).
-The details will only be stored internally for Workable users and the candidate will not see the details.
+The details will only be stored internally for Workable users and the candidate will not see them.
 Below, for example, the variables Bonus, Paid Time Off and Sick days were excluded from the offer document so you can either fill them out for internal use or just ignore them.

-Once you've created your offer document, save it as a .docx file on your device ready to be uploaded to one of your offer templates in Workable.
+Once you've created your document, save it as a .docx file on your device ready to be uploaded to one of your e-signature templates in Workable.

 Uploading the e-signature document

 - Once the uploading is complete, you will see a preview of the document.
 Scroll all the way to the end of the Template and to Save template.

 Changing the document

-To make changes to the text of an offer document after uploading it, create a new .docx file or edit the original file outside of Workable.
-When your changes are ready, upload the revised document to the offer template in Workable.
+To make changes to the text of an e-signature document after uploading it, create a new .docx file or edit the original file outside of Workable.
+When your changes are ready, upload the revised document to the template in Workable.
 Just click Replace file and upload the renewed document.

 Adjusting signature settings

-This setting applies both for candidate and company signature (for Advanced Annual accounts that use the company signature variable).
+This setting applies both for candidate and company signature (for Growth and Premier accounts that use the company signature variable on offers).
 If you update the setting in existing templates, the change will apply to any new offer letters that are sent with that template.
-Offer letters already sent to candidates will not be affected.
+Documents already sent to candidates will not be affected.